-- Documentation of completion of a master's or Fifth-Year Program or approved equivalent preparation at a regionally accredited institution with a minimum GPA of 3.00.
-Official transcripts must be sent to the Office of Graduate Programs by the college or university attended - Copy of earned Rank II Kentucky Teaching Certificate or out-of-state equivalent.
-If Rank II is not specified on the certificate, the candidate should submit copies of any letters from the Kentucky Education Professional Standards Board (EPSB) involving the change in rank.
-All certificates and letters should be submitted to the Office of Graduate Programs. - 3.
+- 1. Online application as a non-degree graduate student for Rank 1 certificate program - 2.
+Completion of a master's or approved equivalent preparation at a regionally accredited institution with a minimum GPA of 3.00.
+Official transcripts must be sent to the Office of Graduate Programs, AC 302 by the college or university attended. - Copy of earned Rank II Kentucky Teaching Certificate or out-of-state equivalent.
+If Rank II is not specified on the certificate, the candidate should submit copies of any letters from the Kentucky Education Professional Standards Board (EPSB) involving the change in rank. - 4.
 Submission of three letters of recommendation from professionals in education attesting to the candidate's performance as an educator.

-II.
+IV.
 GENERAL PROGRAM REQUIREMENTS

-Candidates enrolled in the Rank I Program must complete at least 30 semester hours of graduate work beyond a master's degree or Fifth-Year Program with at GPA of at least 3.00 on a 4 point scale.
-At least 15 hours must be taken in courses numbered 600 or above (courses open only to graduate students).
-No more than nine semester hours may be taken in independent study or special courses.
-In addition, unless a portfolio in their Rank II Programs was submitted, candidates must submit a successful professional portfolio documenting the Kentucky Experienced Teacher Standards in order to complete the program.
+- A minimum of 30 semester hours of graduate work beyond a master's degree or approved equivalent completed with a GPA of at least 3.00 on a 4.00 point scale. - 2.
+At least 15 semester hours in courses numbered 600 and above. - 3.
+No more than nine semester hours may be taken in independent study and special course.s - 4.
+Unless previously taken all candidates are required to enroll their first semester in EDG 604 graduate orientation. - 5.
+Unless a portfolio in their Rank II Programs was submitted, candidates must submit a successful professional portfolio documenting the Kentucky Teacher Standards in order to complete the program. - 6.
 Students may transfer a maximum of 15 semester hours of graduate coursework if all other transfer credit conditions are met.